aagarc9/hw1-refactoring-client/README.md

 # hw1-refactoring-client

+## Task
+Refactoring existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
+For this particular homework assignment, a marketing agency has hired you to refactor an existing site to make it more accessible.

 ## User Story
-AS A marketing agency
+* AS A marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+* I WANT a codebase that follows accessibility standards
+* SO THAT our own site is optimized for search engines

 ## Acceptance Criteria